-After multiple telephone consultations with experienced tracheal surgeons from 2 local and 2 national medical centers, all of whom declined to accept the patient in transfer, emergency surgery was planned.
-Six hours later, at 6:00 AM the following morning, she was again taken to the OR and a peroral rigid bronchoscope was passed directly through the tumor in order to ventilate the left lung.
-Four and one-half minutes later, a healthy female infant was delivered by cesarean.
+After multiple telephone consultations with experienced tracheal surgeons from two local and two national medical centers, all of whom declined to accept the patient in transfer, emergency surgery was planned.
+Six hours later, at 6:00 am the following morning, she was again taken to the operating room and a peroral rigid bronchoscope was passed directly through the tumor in order to ventilate the left lung.
+Four and one-half minutes later, a healthy female infant was delivered by C-Section.
 After closure of the uterus and abdominal incision, the patient was positioned on her left side for a right lateral thoracotomy.
-En bloc resection of the carina and distal trachea along with the tumor was followed by a primary anastomosis of the right and left bronchi to the proximal trachea-forming a new carina.
-Three decades later, she showed no evidence of recurrence, was breathing well, and both she and her daughter were doing well.
+En bloc resection of the carina and distal trachea along with the tumor was followed by a primary anastomosis of the right and left bronchi to the proximal trachea - forming a new carina.
+Three decades later, she showed no evidence of recurrence, was breathing well, and both she and her daughter were doing well.6

-Early History
+Early History:

-The early rigid bronchoscopes had a clear cap or lens through which one could look and yet not have material coughed into the examiner's eyes.
-The bronchoscopes were straight, rigid, and of various sizes (2 to 8 mm) with the light source near the examiner's eye and multiple side port access (Fig. 8).
-As time progressed, a light channel was added so that the illuminating light bulb was placed at the tip end of the scope, near the pathology.
+The early rigid bronchoscopes had a clear cap or lens through which one could look and yet not have material coughed in the examiner's eyes.
+The bronchoscopes were straight, rigid, and of various sizes (2 to 8mm) with the light source near the examiner's eye and multiple side port access.
+(Photograph VIII) As time progressed, a light channel was added so that the illuminating light bulb was placed at the tip end of the scope - near the pathology.
 This provided much better visualization of both the endo-bronchial regions and the pathology, but with the bulb occasionally covered by mucus or blood.
-By turning the patient's head from side to side, the tip of the scope could then be maneuvered into either the right or the left bronchus.
+By turning the patient's head from side to side the tip of the scope could then be maneuvered into either the right or the left bronchus.
 Long rigid telescopes, with various mirror and light angles for better segmental orifice and pathology visualization, were developed to pass through the bronchoscope.
 Long forceps were devised for tissue biopsy or for removal of foreign bodies.
 Locally, with the availability of the Jackson bronchoscope and the improved light sources at the distal end of the bronchoscope, bronchoscopy was performed more readily and in special bronchoscopy rooms.

-The opportunity to bronchoscope a patient was first presented to the senior author at Cook County hospital-first as a medical student and then as an intern.
-From that time forward, hundreds of rigid bronchoscopic procedures were performed at multiple facilities with the patient in both the sitting and reclining positions.
-Table 1 demonstrates the health care locations at which rigid bronchoscopy was performed in the upright sitting position.
+The opportunity to bronchoscope a patient was first presented to the senior author at Cook hundreds of rigid bronchoscopic procedures were performed at multiple facilities with the patient in both the sitting and reclining positions.
+Table I demonstrates the healthcare locations at which rigid bronchoscopy was performed in the upright sitting position.